nycmoma/thegathering/README.md

-# thegathering
+# the gathering

-Self-building linux distribution.
+Self-building linux distribution

-Use at your own risk.
+based on Fabrice Bellard's tccboot.